-The first study analyzed evidence from 30,000 postmenopausal women in nine different drug trials.
+The analyzed evidence from 30,000 postmenopausal women in nine different drug trials.
 Most breast cancers occur after menopause.

 Using newer endocrine therapy, such as aromatase inhibitors, for five years led to better survival rates than using five years of standard endocrine therapy, including tamoxifen.